princefishthrower/mcp-server/README.md

 ## Usage

-Install the dependencies:
+1. Install the dependencies:

 ```shell
 npm install
 ```

-Build the project:
+2. Build the project:

 ```shell
 npm run build
 ```

-Consume in your Claude desktop configuration.
+3. Consume the server your Claude desktop configuration.
 This server requires an `environment` argument to be passed in, to determine what repos should be looked for within the `list_repo_locations` argument:

 ```json
 // ...other MCP servers...